Skip to content

 Can you image devices with Intune?

-No, you cannot use Intune to image computers or use Intune to deploy images.
-Intune is not a computer imaging solution.
 But Intune and imaging tools are not mutually exclusive, either.
 It’s also not a bad idea to have both tools in your sysadmin toolbox so that you have options when tackling certain tasks, like moving your fleet from Windows 10 to Windows 11.

 Why computer imaging is important

-Some forego imaging in favor of tools like Autopilot and Intune.
-But computer imaging is important because you establish greater control, consistency, and compliance across endpoints from the start.
+Some forego imaging in favor of tools like Autopilot and Intune, but computer imaging is important because you establish greater control, consistency, and compliance across endpoints from the start.

 It sets a consistent baseline